tomtidswell/sei-pacman/README.md

 <img src="assets/pacman-sprite.png" width="30" alt="pacman">

 Pacman has some complex animation, but his logic is simple.
 He is controlled either by direction arrows or the touch input.
 On each game turn, his Player class decides where he can move, and if he died.
-The proessing of a direction key will keep pacman moving in that direction for each turn until he hits a wall, dies or another direction is chosen.
+The pressing of a direction key will keep pacman moving in that direction for each turn until he hits a wall, dies or another direction is chosen.

 Like the ghost sprite movement, the pacman sprite movement for each turn is controlled through the GameDefinition class below.